...

 User friendliness

-Online brokers and Swiss trading platforms are not always special User-friendly.
-This is due to the fact that professional traders need different tools and features than an investor who simply wants to buy and hold a few shares.
+Online brokers and Swiss trading platforms are not always particularly user-friendly.
+This is due to the fact that professional traders need different tools and functions than an investor who simply wants to buy and hold a few shares.

 Some of the above providers have therefore developed different "Interfaces", i.e. surfaces.
 Also Swiss Mobile Trading Apps are partly available and therefore offer you as a customer full flexibility.

-Since personal condition The fact that the rating has a strong influence here and is difficult to measure, no rating should confuse you.
-Since there is no such thing as the best broker for everyone, you will find a preselection here and can compare the best brokers.
+Since personal well-being has a strong influence here and the categorisation is difficult to measure, no rating should confuse you.
+As there is no such thing as the best broker for everyone, you will find a preselection here and can compare the best brokers.

 Security, regulation and deposit insurance